 While I personally try to limit the amount of fast food my child eats and concentrate on more healthy options, I will say that there is McDonalds a few blocks away from my house and I am ok taking my son there from time to time.
 We completely avoid all their desserts and get their burgers/fries instead (we specifically request apple slices for the Happy Meal desserts and do not use the caramel dip that goes along with it).

-The Wendy’s website features a menu which is much more user friendly and includes a dedicated column for all products that contain peanut/tree nuts at the following link (http://www.wendys.com/food/pdf/us/nutrition.pdf).
-Similar to McDonalds, there are a few salads which must be avoided as well as several desserts, including the following:
+(Updated 6/2013) The Wendy’s website features a menu which is much more user friendly and includes a dedicated column for all products that contain peanut/tree nuts at the following link (http://www.wendys.com/redesign/wendys/pdf/en_US_nutrition.pdf).
+As of 6/2013, it appears as though only the salad listed below contains peanuts/tree nuts per the Wendy’s website:

 a) Apple Pecan Chicken Salad